 This means an island or peninsula, especially a small one.

-- For the next vacations, I'll be in a beautiful tropical isle.
+- For the next vacation, I'll be in a beautiful tropical isle.

 - A couple of years ago this isle was not a huge tourist attraction.